Customize CAM output#

 mfilt = 1

-NB: we cannot change mfilt for monthly frequency.
-For monthly frequency, we always have: mfilt = 1
+Note: we cannot change mfilt for monthly frequency.
+For monthly frequency, we always have: mfilt = 1 In this case, each monthly history file contains one monthly mean time sample.

 Evaluate your understanding